 The history of Dogecoin

-Dogecoin was on December 6, 2013, by two software engineers, Billy Markus and Jackson Palmer.
+Dogecoin was launched on December 6, 2013, by two software engineers, Billy Markus and Jackson Palmer.
 They wanted to create a parody of Bitcoin and other cryptocurrencies, that would appeal to a wider audience and make fun of the hype and speculation in the crypto space.

 Markus and Palmer chose the doge meme as the inspiration for their coin.
 Dogecoin quickly gained popularity and attention, thanks to its funny and friendly nature, and its active and supportive community.